 Most of the areas that aren’t particularly safe, however, aren’t the sorts of places that are going to be visited by tourists anyway.
 Much of the crime that occurs in Jackson, Mississippi happens in socially and economically deprived residential areas.

 That doesn’t mean you should walk around thinking that you’re going to be perfectly safe.
-You should still use those street smarts of yours, making sure you don’t flash your cash, keep your belongings close to you, and possibly – to be extra careful – using a money belt (the Active Roots Security Belt is a good option).
+You should still use those street smarts of yours, making sure you don’t flash your cash, keep your belongings close to you, and possibly – to be extra careful – use a money belt.
+Something like the very discreet Pacsafe Money Belt will work wonders.

 Other than that, common sense applies; things you wouldn’t do at home – walk around dimly lit, deserted streets at night by yourself, for example – are the same things you shouldn’t be doing here.